Solomon-Million/Semantic-Segmentation-of-Liver-and-Its-Tumor-Using-3D-U-Net/README.md

 # Semantic-Segmentation-of-Liver-and-Its-Tumor-Using-3D-U-Net

-Semantic Segmentation of Liver and Its Tumor Using 3D U-Net Abstract—In this study, I explore an experimental modification of the U-Net model tailored for segmenting liver and its lesions in contrast-enhanced abdominal CT scans.
+Abstract—In this study, I explore an experimental modification of the U-Net model tailored for segmenting liver and its lesions in contrast-enhanced abdominal CT scans.
 This adaptation employs